berttejeda/bert.docs/README.md

     	- `./build.sh -s _template/default.markdown -o default.hta -t _template/templates/default.html -w *.md,*.js,*.css,*.html -i 5`
 - Invoke the build script from the hta:
     - Just click the `Rebuild` button located in the top navigation bar.<br />
-    This will call the powershell build script.
+    This will invoke the powershell build script so long as it is located in the same directory as the HTA<br />
     Press F5 to refresh the HTA application

 ## Example2: Build an HTML file from the markdown file